Shaken, not stirred: Spirits

+Beer

+Bond is also seen in Quantum of Solace drinking bottled beer when meeting with Felix Leiter in a Bolivian bar.
+The following Bond movies of Craig's tenure show Bond's preferred beer to be Heineken.
+In Licence to Kill when in the dive bar called Barrelhead Bar, he orders the same as his contact, Pam Bouvier, a "Bud with a lime."

 Wines

 In the book Casino Royale, Bond describes Taittinger champagne as "not a well-known brand, but it is probably the finest champagne in the world."

 In several of the Bond films, he is known to prefer Bollinger and Dom Pérignon champagne.

-Never primarily a red wine drinker, Bond tended to favour Château Mouton Rothschild; a 1947 vintage in Goldfinger, and half a bottle On Her Majesty's Secret Service, a 1934 ordered by M in Moonraker, and a '55 in Diamonds are Forever—where Bond unveiled the assassin Wint posing as a waiter because the latter did not know that Mouton-Rothschild is a claret.
+Never primarily a red wine drinker, Bond tended to favour Château Mouton Rothschild; a 1947 vintage in Goldfinger, and half a bottle On Her Majesty's Secret Service, a 1934 ordered by M in Moonraker, and a '55 in Diamonds Are Forever—where Bond unveiled the assassin Wint (Bruce Glover) posing as a waiter because the latter did not know that Mouton-Rothschild is a claret.
 In the Jeffery Deaver novel Carte Blanche, Bond expresses a knowledge and appreciation of South African wine.

 In the film of Diamonds Are Forever, Bond savours a glass of sherry and fools M into thinking Bond has made a mistake when he pronounces a year of make ("'51").
 When Bond is informed that sherry has no vintage, he replies (to a non-plussed M) that he was discerning the vintage of the wine on which the sherry is based—1851.